dmahajan980/keyboard-navigation-notebook/README.md

 ![Imgur](https://i.imgur.com/nhEmsjh.png)
 ![Imgur](https://i.imgur.com/PjZxjwC.png)

+Other than all of the above, I also tried other commands (as mentioned in the table) to do other things such as opening, closing and re-opening tabs and windows, switching across them, jumping to new websites on the same tab and many more.
+The only thing that I missed was the ability to move the mouse cursor via keyboard.
+One idea that I had in mind was to use arrow keys to move the cursor but it would then interfere with the behaviour of keyboard navigation so it's better to keep both of them separated.

 Overall, I enjoyed doing the activity/task and I feel that the lessons learnt from this experience shall be helpful during the implementation of some features later in the project.